smitwaman/production-cicd-maven/README.md

 chmod +x Installation-with-helm.sh
 ./Installation-with-helm.sh
   ```
-- Once you have done with Appserver with tools and applications.
-If you are facing issues with installations we will install them one by one.
+- Once you have done with Appserver with tools and applications continue to next link.If you are facing issues with installations we will install them one by one further again.

  👉 [🔗 Lets Start](Outline.md)